pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 Geometry Metadata
 ''''''''''''''''''

-In FluDAG, the geometry file can be used to define material and density assignments, boundary conditions, and tally locations.
+In FluDAG, the geometry file can be used to define material assignments, boundary conditions and tally locations.

 Assigning Materials & Densities ..................................

 The generic workflow description includes details on :ref:`grouping-basics` , but a specific naming convention is required for FluDAG.
-To define materials, the FLUKA material ID must be provided in the group name.
-The format for the group name is as follows: :: m_[matid]
+To define materials, the FLUKA material name must be provided in the group name.
+The format for the group name is as follows: :: M_[mat_name]

-``[matid]`` is replaced by the material ID that will be specified in the FLUKA input file.

-For example, suppose UO2 is iron in the problem and volumes 4 through 18 consist of this material.
+For example, suppose volumes 4 through 18 in UO2 is iron.
 To assign materials to these volumes, the following command would be
 used:
 ::